rajeshhazari/spring-boot-rest-sample/README.md

-# spring-boot-rest-sample
+# spring-boot-rest-base

-This sample applicaton has spring boot and simple rest controller with response as json and sample response pojo greeting too.
+This sample application is like base spring boot and simple rest controller with response as json and sample response pojo greeting too.

-This application also has logging enable, properties files enabled.
+This application also has logging enable, metrics and docker build using Jenkins.

-This application uses tomcat as embeded container.
+This application uses tomcat as embedded container.
 This project has sample basic test cases too.